On Preference Learning Based on Sequential Bayesian Optimization with Pairwise Comparison

 To perform the trial design at step $l,$ we use the approximate posterior as a weighting distribution.
 Then, we need to calculate RSU in step $l$, given by the mutual information in (\ref{eq:trial_design}).
 This mutual information expression can be further worked out as

+where approximation is the result of using approximate posterior instead of the exact one.
 Recall that our main goal is, in fact, inference of the location parameter in the user model.
 Therefore, we decided to treat the sensitivity parameter as a nuisance parameter.
 In this case, we have to modify the objective, given above, by integrating out the sensitivity parameter and, hence, arrive at the following expression:

 Then, since our joint approximate posterior is Gaussian, which first and second moments can be written as

 the approximate marginal $q_l(\halpha)$ is also Gaussian

 and so the conditional distributions $q_l(\bgamma \,|\, \halpha),$ which expectation and covariance are given, according to the Markov-Gauss theorem, by